 Remove from the heat and taste, adding more sweetener or rosewater if necessary.

-Drizzle with coconut cream or coconut yoghurt, sprinkle with toasted almonds and serve immediately.
+Top with coconut cream or coconut yoghurt, toasted almonds or almond butter, and cacao nibs, and serve immediately.